 Women should always inform their physician or x-ray technologist if there is any possibility that they may be pregnant, and nursing mothers should wait for 24 hours after any procedure using contrast dye before resuming breast-feeding.

 The risk of serious allergic reaction to contrast materials that contain iodine is extremely rare, and our radiology department is well-equipped to deal with them.

 Patients with diabetes or kidney disease may experience kidney injury when the contrast dye is eliminated through the urine.

 Complications from angiograms are extremely rare; millions of patients undergo the procedure annually with little more than odd sensations or slight discomfort.

-An angiogram in a U.S. hospital or cardiology clinic can cost upwards of $12,000 while the procedure at Angeles Health is just $3000, including travel.
-Cost should of course not be the only consideration when making a decision about your health, although Angeles Health offers the support and expertise of a skilled multidisciplinary team of specialists who help patients understand and manage all of the challenges they face in reclaiming optimum health.
+An angiogram in a U.S. hospital or cardiology clinic can cost upwards of $12,000 while the procedure at Angeles Health Mexico is just $3000, including travel.
+Cost should of course not be the only consideration when deciding about your health, although Angeles Hospital Tijuana offers the support and expertise of a skilled multidisciplinary team of specialists who help patients understand and manage all of the challenges they face in reclaiming optimum health.
 Our facilities and equipment represent healthcare standards that are second to none.

-- The Angiogram Package at Angeles Health includes:
+The Angiogram Package at Angeles Hospital Tijuana includes: